Alia5/X4-rest-server/docs/index.md

 ### Release Builds

 [Download](https://github.com/Alia5/X4-rest-server/releases) and copy the `dbghelp.dll` to the game directory (the same as the X4.exe)
-The http-server is available as soon as the game starts
+The http-server is available as soon as the game starts on port `3000`

 Information on [Debug builds](https://github.com/Alia5/X4-rest-server#using-debug-builds)